keras-team/keras-io/guides/md/keras_nlp/transformer_pretraining.md

 Training for more epochs, training a large Transformer, and training on more unlabeled text would all continue to boost performance significantly.

-One of the key goals of KerasNLP is to provide a modular approach to NLP model building.
+One of the key goals of KerasHub is to provide a modular approach to NLP model building.
-We have shown one approach to building a Transformer here, but KerasNLP supports an ever growing array of components for preprocessing text and building models.
+We have shown one approach to building a Transformer here, but KerasHub supports an ever growing array of components for preprocessing text and building models.
 We hope it makes it easier to experiment on solutions to your natural language problems.